PauloPhagula/awesome-programmer-humor/README.md

 > Awesome Programmer Jokes

-This list contains jokes, koans, Comics and everything related to programmer humor
+A curated list of jokes, koans, comics, texts, and everything related to programmer humor.

 ## Contents